-SYNTAX: proxy\busy\buffers\size size; DEFAULT 8k|16k CONTEXT: http, server, location
+SYNTAX: proxy_busy_buffers_size size; DEFAULT 8k|16k CONTEXT: http, server, location response is not yet fully read.

-When buffering of responses from the proxied server is enabled, limits the total size of buffers that can be busy sending a response to the client while the response is not yet fully read.
 In the meantime, the rest of the buffers can be used for reading the response and, if needed, buffering part of the response to a temporary file.
-By default, size is limited by the size of two buffers set by the proxy\buffer\size and proxy\buffers directives.
+By default, size is limited by the size of two buffers set by the proxy_buffer_size and proxy_buffers directives.